Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Experiment and analysis

-Protons from the reaction were measured with the C-REX particle detector array \cite{hellgartner_axial_2023} .
-Coincident $\gamma$-rays were measured using the Miniball detector array \cite{EBERTH2001389,Warr2013}.
+Protons from the reaction were measured with the C-REX particle detector array \cite{hellgartner_axial_2023,Hellgartner15}, while coincident $\gamma$-rays were measured using the Miniball detector array \cite{EBERTH2001389,Warr2013}.
+Only the downstream particle array was considered due to low yields in the upstream array.
+The particle detectors considered covered angles between $25^\circ$ and $49^\circ$ in the laboratory frame (CM angles $40^\circ$ to $76^\circ$).
 Two of the eight Miniball high-purity germanium (HPGe) clusters \cite{Warr2013} were replaced by six large-volume ($3.5\times 8$ inch) LaBr$_3$:Ce detectors to increase the high $\gamma$-ray energy efficiency of the array.
+The placement of each detector is given in table \ref{tab:DetPlace}.
 Signals from the C-REX detectors were processed by an analog data acquisition system (DAQ) which fed four 32-channel analogue-to-digital converter (ADC) modules from Mesytec.
 The signals from the $\gamma$-ray detectors were processed by a digital DAQ consisting of XIA Digital Gamma Finders (DGF-4C).
-The two systems were synchronized, read out simultaneously and the data written to disk.
+The two systems were synchronized, read out simultaneously, and the data written to disk.

 Prompt particle-$\gamma$ coincidences were selected from the data by applying time gates on the time difference between the detected $\gamma$-rays and particles, while the $(\mathrm{d},\mathrm{p})$ reaction was selected by applying the appropriate energy cut on the $\Delta \text{E} - \text{E}$ matrix.
 Background events were selected in a similar fashion by placing time gates of half the size as the prompt gate on either sides of the prompt peak.
 This resulted in a total of $3.2 \times 10^{5}$ and $1.1 \times 10^6$ background subtracted proton-$\gamma$ coincidences with the LaBr$_3$:Ce detectors and the Miniball clusters, respectively.
 The low number of proton-$\gamma$ coincidences with the LaBr$_3$:Ce compared to those with the Miniball detectors is due to the lower geometric efficiency of the LaBr$_3$:Ce detectors which were located considerably further from the target.
-Although having only a quarter of the Miniball coincidences, the significantly higher full-energy efficiency of the LaBr$_3$:Ce include the majority of high-energy $\gamma$-ray transitions.
+Despite having only a quarter of the Miniball coincidences, the more efficient LaBr$_3$:Ce detectors measured the majority of high-energy $\gamma$-ray transitions.
 For this reason, the results presented here are based on the analysis of proton-$\gamma$ coincident events from the LaBr$_3$:Ce detectors only.